freelawproject/free.law/content/pages/fuenchem.md

 1. Despite protracted and strenuous attempts, "Fuenchem's" grievances are not satisfied.
 It seems they never will be.

 1. It's entirely unclear why Fuenchem has decided to wage this crusade against our organization.
-Why not do something productive instead?

 1. "Fuenchem" has absorbed an incredible amount of people's time.